Dr. Michael Rogers

 PROFESSIONAL ACTIVITIES

 Dr. Michael T. Rogers is a professor of political science in the History and Political Science Department at Arkansas Tech University.
-He received his Ph.D. in political science from the University at Albany –SUNY in 2005.
-His masters is also from the University at Albany—SUNY and he earned his bachelors from Wabash College in Indiana.
-His major subfield is political theory, his minor subfield is American politics.
-He regularly offers courses in the history of political thought, on the presidency, Congress, political parties and interest groups, as well as American government.
-Dr. Rogers’s research interests include civic education, political knowledge and civic engagement, as well as the history of political thought and democratic theory.
-He has published several manuscripts on civic education and engagement in journals or as book chapters in collective volumes.
-Most recently, he published a manuscript as a chapter in Teaching Civic Engagement Across the Disciplines, published by the American Political Science Association in 2017.
-He also co-edited and contributed to three chapters in Civic Education in the 21st Century: A Multidimensional Inquiry, published by Lexington books in 2015.
-Dr. Rogers currently serves on the executive board for Political Science Education, a recognized section of the American Political Science Association.
-He is on the executive board of the Arkansas Political Science Association, serving as its treasurer.
+He received his Ph.D. and Masters in political science from the University at Albany –SUNY in 2005 and his bachelors from Wabash College in Indiana.
+Dr. Rogers’s research interests include civic education and engagement, as well as the history of political thought, and democratic theory.
+He has published several journal articles and book chapters (see below).
+Dr. Rogers current research and writing is on the Anti-Federalists and their criticisms of presidential selection and the Electoral College, which has been funded by a National Endowment for the Humanities (NEH)—believed to be the first NEH grant received by an ATU faculty member in more than 40 years.
+Dr. Rogers currently serves on the executive board for Political Science Education, a section of the American Political Science Association.
+He is also on the executive board of the Arkansas Political Science Association, as well.

-Rogers, Michael T. “The Past, Present and Possible Future of Civics in Political Science.”
-In Teaching Civic Engagement Across the Disciplines.
-American Political Science Association, 2017.
+Rogers, Michael T. “The History of Civic Education in Political Science: The Story of a Discipline’s Failure to Lead.”
+In Teaching Civic Engagement across the Disciplines.
+American Political Science Association, 2017 (73-96).

 Rogers, Michael T. “Introduction: A Tocqueville Inspired Assessment of America’s Twenty-First Century Civic Ecology.”
 In Civic Education in the 21st Century: A Multidimensional Inquiry.
 Lexington Books, 2015 (ix-xxx).